-By the end of August 2018, Dr. Ramani told Bob he wasn't a candidate for a heart transplant.
+By the end of August 2018, Bob was told that he wasn't a candidate for a heart transplant.

 With his aneurysm making things too dangerous to operate, a disappointed Bob returned home with medicine.
-Sr. Ramani told him to keep following up with the Advanced Heart Failure team.
+He was encouraged to keep following up with the Advanced Heart Failure team.